Mission Beach Restoration Project

 Why the Southern Cassowary is interesting and important

 Southern Cassowaries live only in Australia’s northern rainforests.
 Nationally it is estimated that as few as 4,000 are left in the wild.
-An imposing and impressive creature, this bird is brilliant coloured, flightless and can grow up to two metres tall.
+An imposing and impressive creature, this bird is brilliantly coloured, flightless and can grow up to two metres tall.
 The female can weigh up to 76 kg.
 In an interesting role reversal, the male raises the chicks while the female searches for mates.

 They are an ancient rainforest species and a keystone of the rainforest ecosystem.
 By eating up to 238 different rainforest fruits, they disperse rainforest seeds over a large area in their droppings.
 This important role helps to keep the rainforest healthy and promotes rainforest regeneration.
 An estimated 70 to 100 rainforest plant species depend almost entirely on the cassowary to disperse their seeds and provide the fertiliser for their growth.